esamattis/piler/README.md

 Code sharing adds an extra setting, *clientscripts* to Express.
 It allows you to specify a directory where client-side only scripts can be loaded.
-They will be automatically sent to browser in alphabetical order by *renderScriptTags* helper.
+They will be automatically sent to browser in alphabetical order by the *renderScriptTags* helper.
 You can also use CoffeeScript files there.
 They will be automatically compiled to Javascript.

 Default is process.cwd() + "/clientscripts"